nikitavoloboev/data/focusing/rules.md

 ## GitHub
 - Add appropriate topics to each repo.
 Add the languages used in the repo as topics.
 - Make many experiments and share them.
-- Add credits to repos and acknowledge work of people I am using at end of repos.
-Under __# Credits__.
 - Use relative links instead of hard wired links.
 For example in GitHub you can use `../issues/` to reference issues of current repo from readme.

 ## README
-- Use HTML for rendering images if I need control on their size and position.
+- Use HTML for rendering images if I need control of their size or position.
 - Add appropriate _quote_ to briefly describe the repo (often is the same as description but with links).
-Don't repeat what is said in the quote in the description underneath the quote.
 - If the README is long enough, add a __Contents__ reference table.
 - Don't add anything that is not needed and focus on the content.
 - Add a way to visually show the workflow/library in action where appropriate.